 Your first night at the track might seem a little overwhelming.
 Relax.
 That's understandable and perfectly normal.
 The lights ... the sounds ... the riders zipping all around ... announcers giving out instructions over the PA system ...
 Not to worry.
 We're here to help make your experience an enjoyable one!
-Remember, everyone at the track was once a “first timer”, too.
+Any of the track volunteers will be able to point you in the right direction.
+Remember, everyone at the track was once a first-timer, too.

-New riders will need to complete a USA BMX membership application and sign up to race.
-Full, annual membership is $60.00.
+New riders will need to complete a USA BMX membership application and sign up to practice or race.
+Full, annual membership is $80.00.
 Many new riders take advantage of the, 1-day, temporary membership.
 The "Temp" provides you with USA BMX's secondary insurance and enables you to go out on the track.

-Blue Springs BMX is dirt track with banked turns and jumps of all shapes and sizes.
+Blue Springs BMX is a dirt track with banked asphalt turns (also called berms) and jumps of all shapes and sizes.

 With time you will learn how to do the normal "two-footed start" (both feet on the pedals, balancing on the gate).
 Some riders master balancing on the gate very quickly while others take can pick this up on their first day at the races and some beginners take weeks to learn how.

 It is important to know that during practice, parents may assist riders of any age at the gate.
 However, during racing, only riders 5 years of age and younger may be assisted at the gate.
 This assistance may include the rear wheel being placed between the assistant's legs.
 Use of the hands to "prop up" the rider is not allowed.